Camassia quamash: Food

-The bulbs of this Camassia species are edible and nutritious when roasted or boiled, but are easily confused with those of the death-camas.
-Though the white death-camas flowers are very different, the bulbs are difficult to distinguish.
+The bulbs of this Camassia species are edible and nutritious when roasted or boiled, but are easily confused with those of the deathcamas.
+Though the white deathcamas flowers are very different, the bulbs are difficult to distinguish.

 Camas has been a food source for many native peoples in the western United States and Canada.
 After being harvested in the autumn, once the flowers have withered, the bulbs are pit-roasted or boiled.
 The latter produced a syrup.
 A pit-cooked camas bulb looks and tastes something like baked sweet potato, but sweeter, and with more crystalline fibers due to the presence of inulin in the bulbs—an oligosaccharide responsible for the copious flatulence caused by excessive consumption of undercooked bulbs.
 Bulbs can also be dried and pounded into flour, which can be used for baking or as a thickener.
 Native American tribes who have eaten camas include the Nez Perce, Cree, Coast Salish, Lummi, and Blackfoot tribes, among many others.
 Camas bulbs contributed to the survival of members of the Lewis and Clark Expedition (1804–06).

 Camas bulbs (and bannock made from them) are listed in the Ark of Taste.